 The Company is subject to certain legal proceedings and contingencies in addition to those related to environmental liabilities discussed above in this Note, the outcomes of which are subject to significant uncertainty.
 The Company accrues for estimated losses if it is probable that a liability has been incurred and the amount of the loss can be reasonably estimated.
 The Company uses judgment and evaluates whether a loss contingency arising from litigation or an unasserted claim should be disclosed or recorded.
 The outcome of legal proceedings and other contingencies is inherently uncertain and often difficult to estimate.
-As of August 31, 2017 and 2016, accruals for legal contingencies net of corresponding receivables from insurers were not material.
+Accrued legal contingencies are reported within other accrued liabilities in the Consolidated Balance Sheets.
+Amounts accrued, net of corresponding receivables from insurers reported within other current assets in the Consolidated Balance Sheets, were not material as of August 31, 2018 and 2017.
+See "Contingencies - Other" in Note 8 - Commitments and Contingencies for further detail.